souravk1113/Heart_Failure_ml/README.md

 - **Lstm_inception** :This notebook deals with predicting the severity of Heart failure according to NYHA classification.
 This notebook downloads ECG data from five different sources and creates a combined data set.
 It then creates a deep LSTM based Inception network and trains it on rr intervals from ecg signals.
-- **svm_hf**: This notebooks applies SVM, KNNs and random forest techniques on some standard heart failure data sets as well as on the dataset constrcuted using longitudinal data.
+- **svm_hf**: This notebooks applies SVM, KNNs and random forest techniques on some standard heart failure data sets as well as on the dataset constructed using longitudinal data.
 It only gives detection no severity estimation of the disease
 - **seq_model_hf**: This notebook creates a LSTM based sequence model for HF detection on longitudinal data.
 It does preprocessing of files in ehr_data and creates features for training.
-To quantify realtive importannce of different categories of features it does seperate modelling for each feature type( diagnostics, vitals, medication) and compares performance.
-It then does modelling on all features combined
+To quantify relative importannce of different categories of features it does seperate modelling for each feature type( diagnostics, vitals, medication) and compares performance.
+It then does modelling on all features combined.
 - **ehr_data_preprocessing**- This notebooks is for preprocessing ehr data files for svm training.
 It constructs features and creates an csv outputfile on while svm and other classical machine learning techniques are applied for HF detection.
 ## Data files description: